How to build your custom GPT apps

 Now you can run the app with python -m streamlit run app.py

-But our goal is to build a intelligent app.
-For this we need for sure also the OpenAi package and some more code.
+But our goal is to build an intelligent app.
+For this we also need the OpenAI package and some more code.
 To install openai run pip install openai

 import os